-Diabetes screening and a test for anemia are collected between 24 and 28 weeks.
-Also, if you are RH negative, expect an antibody screen and a Rhogam injection.
+Diabetes screening and a test for anemia are collected between 26 and 30 weeks.
+Also, if you are Rh negative, expect to have an antibody screen and a Rhogam injection.
+A booster shot for whooping cough (Tdap) is also given at this time, for added protection to you, and your newborn, as protective antibodies will be in your breast milk.

-At 36 weeks, a cervical culture sample for Group B streptococcus will be collected.
-If you are found to carry these bacteria, it is highly recommended that you receive antibiotics during labor.
+At 37-38 weeks, a cervical culture sample for Group B streptococcus will be collected.
+If you are found to carry these bacteria, you will receive antibiotics during labor, so your baby is at reduced risk.
+One in five women are actually Group B streptococcus positive.
+This is not an infection, but part of your normal flora.